Nexus 6P: Sensors

 The Nexus 6P has a rear facing Sony Exmor IMX377 sensor with 2.0 aperture, that can take 12.3-megapixel photos.
 Its large pixel size of 1.55 μm assists photography in low light conditions.
 It is capable of recording video at 4K resolution, as well as slow-motion 720p video capture at 240 fps.
 The front facing camera has a Sony Exmor IMX179 8.08 megapixel sensor with an 2.4 aperture lens.
 The IMX179 was previously used in the rear camera of the Nexus 5.

 The back of the phone includes a round fingerprint recognition sensor branded Nexus Imprint below the camera.
 It is based on the low power FPC1025 sensor developed by Fingerprint Cards AB that can read dry or wet fingerprints in 360°, with a resolution of 508 dots per inch.

 A TMD27723 digital ambient light and proximity sensor from ams AG is present on the front of the device.
 Internally, there is a Bosch Sensortec BMI160 inertial measurement unit with an accelerometer and gyroscope, a Bosch BMM150 geomagnetic sensor, and a Bosch BMP280 barometric pressure sensor.

-In order to save power, Google has introduced what it calls an 'Android Sensor Hub'.
-This is a low-power secondary processor whose purpose is to monitor the device's movement by connecting directly to the accelerometer, gyroscope, fingerprint reader, and camera's sensors.
-This chip runs advanced activity-recognition algorithms that allows it to interpret activities and gestures independently of the main processor.
-The main CPU need only be engaged when something happens that requires more attention.
+To save power, Google has introduced what it calls an 'Android Sensor Hub'.
+This is a low-power secondary processor whose purpose is to monitor the device's movement by connecting directly to the accelerometer, gyroscope, fingerprint reader, and the camera's sensors.
+This chip runs advanced activity-recognition algorithms that allow it to interpret activities and gestures independently of the main processor.
+The main CPU needs to be engaged when something happens that requires more attention.
 The Sensor Hub recognizes when the device has been picked up and will automatically display notifications in a low-power white-on-black text until the screen has been properly activated.
 Additionally, the Sensor Hub stack also supports hardware sensor batching, a feature introduced in KitKat that permits sensors for a short period of time to delay handing off non-critical data to the operating system – as opposed to sending a constant stream of data to the CPU that results in the use of more power.
 Sensor batching has been used in step counters and therefore does not require the main processor to constantly remain awake as each step is measured.